 What the Plant Looks Like

-The flowers of this dwarf are tricolored (bluish-purple, yellow, white), but the purple color is dominant enough for us to classify them as purple flowers (the yellow and white can be considered accents).
-The grassy foliage on mine reaches 9 inches during the blooming period (over 1 foot afterward), but the flowers stand, at most, about 7 inches off the ground.
-The width of the plant is initially much less than the height, but a reticulated iris often spreads via offsets over time.
+The flowers of this dwarf are purplish-blue, yellow, and white, but the purplish color is dominant enough for us to classify them as purple flowers (the yellow and white can be considered accents).
+The grassy foliage reaches 9 inches during the blooming period (over 1 foot afterward), but the flowers stand, at most, about 7 inches off the ground.
+The width of the plant is initially much less than the height, but a reticulated iris can spread a little via offsets over time.

 Planting Zones, Sun and Soil Needs

-Indigenous to southwestern Asia, this dwarf can be grown in planting zones 5-9.
+Indigenous to southwestern Asia, this dwarf can be grown in planting zones 5 to 9.
 Plant these flowers in full sun to partial shade.
 They will grow best in well-drained ground.
 Supply a bulb fertilizer when planting.

 Plant Care and Landscaping Uses

 Drought-tolerant, reticulated iris is an appropriate choice for spring rock gardens.
 The fact that it is a deer-resistant bulb makes it valued by many gardeners who reside in eastern North America.
 Fertilize with a bulb fertilizer after blooming is done.